tntakahashi/nestdaq/plugins/README.md

 ## metrics

 `metrics` publishes process-level metrics and FairMQ channel throughput metrics.
-Process CPU usage is reported in top/htop style: one fully used CPU core is approximately `100`, and two fully used CPU cores are approximately `200`.
-Memory usage is current resident memory in MiB.
+Process central processing unit (CPU) usage is reported in top/htop style: one fully used CPU core is approximately `100`, and two fully used CPU cores are approximately `200`.
+Memory usage is current resident set size (RSS) in mebibytes (MiB).

 ### Runtime Options